pandas-dev/pandas/doc/source/user_guide/indexing.rst

    s = pd.Series(list('abcdef'), index=[0, 3, 2, 5, 4, 2])
    s.loc[3:5]

-Also, if the index has duplicate labels *and* either the start or the stop labels is dupulicate labels, an error will be raised.
-For instance, in the above example, ``s.loc[2:5]`` would raise ``KeyError``.
+Also, if the index has duplicate labels *and* either the start or the stop label is dupulicated, an error will be raised.
+For instance, in the above example, ``s.loc[2:5]`` would raise a ``KeyError``.

 For more information about duplicate labels, see :ref:`Duplicate Labels <duplicates>`.